 Action parameters may not have extern types.
 Action parameters that have no direction (e.g., port in the previous example) indicate "action data."
 All such parameters must appear at the end of the parameter list.
-When used in a match-action table (see Section 13.2.1.2), these parameters will be provided by the table entries (e.g., as specified by the control plane, the default\action table property, or the const entries table property).
+When used in a match-action table (see Section 14.2.1.2), these parameters will be provided by the table entries (e.g., as specified by the control plane, the default_action table property, or the const entries table property).

 The body of an action consists of a sequence of statements and declarations.
-No switch statements are allowed within an action-the grammar permits them, but a semantic check should reject them.
+No table, control, or parser applications can appear within actions.

 Some targets may impose additional restrictions on action bodies-e.g., only allowing straight-line code, with no conditional statements or expressions.